Community > Clifton Park Sports Leagues, Teams & Clubs

 Baseball

-For America's Favorite Pastime, Clifton Park has two baseball leagues.
-The Clifton Park Baseball League is divided into three divisions based on age and is directed at kids from ages 5-18.
+Interested in taking part in America's favorite pastime?
+Clifton Park has two baseball leagues to choose from.
+The Clifton Park Baseball League (CPBL) is divided into three divisions based on age and is directed at kids from ages 5-18.
+The Cal Ripken Division is geared towards those ages 5 - 12 and the Babe Ruth Division for those from 13 - 15.
+There are also Travel and All Star teams from ages 8 through 15 for those looking to play at a more competitive level.
+The CPBL is open to all kids who reside in the Shenendehowa School District boundaries.
 The Halfmoon Baseball League is open to all boys and girls, within the same age group.
 They are a tax exempt organization that accepts all potentials regardless of their place of residence (some sports clubs are exclusively or primarily for Clifton Park residents).

 Softball